codexgigassys/codex-backend/README.md

 ![img](doc/09-buttons2.png?raw=true)

 The **download button** will download the checked results in a .zip file.
-The file’s password is “codex”. **Use this utility at your own risk!**
+The file’s password is “codex”.

 ![img](doc/10-buttons.png?raw=true)